I’m glad that I received the wrong information abut the Lower Calf Creek Falls Trail before we did it.

 The creek is shallow and narrow but has some of the clearest water you’ll ever seen.

 Apart from the small bamboo forest you walk through, the last part of this walk reminded me so much of Australia.
-It felt like I was walking down a beach track.
+It felt like I was walking down a beach track surrounded by bush greenery!

 Lower Calf Creek Falls, Utah

-Then we walked into the gorgeous oasis at the end was where the Lower Calf Creek Falls plummets 126-foot down over the rock face hitting the pool of water down below in an upside down Y formation.
+Then we walked into the gorgeous oasis at the end, surrounded by giant canyon walls where the Lower Calf Creek Falls plummets 126-foot down over the rock face into a pool of crystal clear water down below in an upside down Y formation.

 A sandy beach framed it and the creek began off to the side with lovely green trees covering it giving it almost a tropical feel.

-Allow yourself plenty of time for this walk so you can sit for awhile and soak up the tranquility of this cool green tropical land in the middle of the Utah desert.
+Allow yourself plenty of time for this walk so you can sit for awhile and soak up the tranquility of this cool green sandstone alcove, surrounded by giant canyon walls in the middle of the Utah desert.

 The water was equally freezing, but at Emma’s Gorge the outside temperatures baking enough to encourage us to get some relief.